Book a Call

 What does “Product-Centric” mean?

 A product-centric approach revolves around pushing for advanced features, superior performance, and high-end innovation—even if customers haven’t asked for those specifics.
 The assumption?
 If you build an amazing product, people will come around and buy it (eventually).
+In practice, that often means heavy investment in research and development, plus a belief that top-tier tech or advanced design will trump all else.

 Pros of a product-centric approach